Reconciliation and the Eucharist

 Following the receiving of the Eucharist, the children are ready to present themselves to the parish and prepare and lead the Going Forth Mass.
 They partake in all parts of the liturgy.
 Afterwards they are given the opportunity to celebrate with their families and friends with a party and photographs.

-During their final years at St. Mark’s, the children are prepared for and receive the Sacrament of Confirmation.
-Year 6 children and Year 5 children join together to prepare for and receive this special sacrament.
+During their final year at St. Mark’s, the children are prepared for and receive the Sacrament of Confirmation.
+Year 6 children prepare for and receive this special Sacrament.

-This begins with a meeting for parents with the head teacher, Year 6 teacher, Year 5 teacher and the RE leader from school where they are given the opportunity to find out more about the sacrament itself and then to discuss the programme which their children will follow.
+This begins with a meeting for parents with the head teacher, Year 6 teacher and the RE leader from school where they are given the opportunity to find out more about the Sacrament itself and then to discuss the programme which their children will follow.

-At the end of January, the children spend time with Fr.
-Alessandro Locatelli and the Bishop ensuring that they are fully prepared and ready to receive the sacrament.
-The evening itself is a great celebration with children, parents, clergy, staff and members of the parish.
+Closer to the time of receiving the Sacrament, the children spend time with Fr.
+Kuriakose, Father Matthew and Bishop David Evans ensuring that they are fully prepared and ready to receive the Sacrament.
+They also receive the Sacrament of Reconciliation, which is a special occasion whereby children are supported by both staff and parents.
+Those accompanying the children at this Sacrament also take part in the celebration and are given the opportunity to receive reconciliation themselves.
+The evening of the Confirmation is a great celebration with children, parents, clergy, staff and members of the parish.